ahgroup/modelbuilder/auxiliary/Thoughts and Ideas.md

 ## Future features/to-do
-* Add a repository for user contributed models to package/github
+* Add a repository for user contributed models to package/github site
-*
+* do import/export to SBML
+* add code to generate figure

 ## Package coding conventions
 * The name of the non-reactive modelbuilder object must be mbmodel